One World Family Commune: One World Family Commune

 At that time the popularity of University of California Greek Life was decreasing with many near campus fraternities and sororities being unable maintain their leases, and were often replaced by student cooperatives and religious organizations.
-In 1970 the Berkeley branch rented the former residence of Acacia fraternity on Piedmont Avenue, this was followed by another move, and by early 1973 the OWFC settled at 2405 and 2415 prospect street houses, its final Berkeley location.
+In 1970 the Berkeley branch rented the former residence of Acacia fraternity on Piedmont Avenue, this was followed by another move, and by early 1973 the OWFC settled at 2405 and 2415 Prospect street houses, its final Berkeley location.
 The houses were named Novida and Altamira and in 1973 were home to 55 adults and 25 children.
 At one point the commune had over 100 members in the United States.
-With rejection of capitalism being one of their principles, all OWFC income was shared within the commune, with members performing daily 5 hour "love service" work shifts.
-Because they were not paid for their work at the restaurant, they received Supplemental Security Income from the federal government.
+With embracing "Holding all things in common" being one of their principles, all OWFC income was shared within the commune, no one drawing personal wages, with members performing daily 5 hour "love service" work shifts.
 At that time the commune experienced its most active period, at this stage it welcomed new members, but did not prevent members from leaving.

 In 1973 the commune was officially registered as a religious organization – The Universal Industrial Church of the New World Comforter.
 Two books – To the Youth of The World and a vegetarian cookbook – Cosmic Cookery, were published the same year.
 During this period the group began practicing Natural Selection a tantric yoga group sexual activity.
 Participation was purely voluntary as a way for the adult members to express their sexuality and share in extended relationships if desired and agreed upon with one another.
 One of the members stated that: "We could see the benefit of going beyond the mortal-minded status quo programming in order to provide for one another the health benefits in exchanging hormones and energies in right sexing and the accompanying increased telepathic communication, while at the same time ridding ourselves of false programming of shame, guilt, jealousy and possessiveness."

 In 1974 commune opened a smaller version of the restaurant, including an air brushed t-shirt store on Maui, Hawaii.
 By 1975 the commune began decreasing in size and due to financial struggle and the selling of two houses to Berkeley Student Cooperative by their landowner, the commune relocated to a twelve bedroom mansion in Stockton.
 That same year it released a music album – Quazar – One World Family – Extraterrestrial Music From ETI.